nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: How undo & redo executes

-* **Alternative 1 (current choice):** Save each command as it is inputted.
+* **Alternative 1 (current choice):** Save each undoable command as it is executed.
 Each command implements its own undo/redo operation.
-  * Pros: Uses less memory since the entire state of the application does not have to be saved, and is also faster since only a small part of the model is modified each time.
+  * Pros: Uses less memory since the entire state of the application does not have to be saved, and is also faster since only a small part of the model needs to be modified each time.
   * Cons: All model changes need to be restricted to the command, as each command needs to be able to fully reverse any changes made to the model.

 * **Alternative 2:** Saves the entire recipe/ingredient book every time a change is made to the model.